-Safety nets are typical components of social protection systems.
-They consist of predictable and reliable transfers of food, cash, vouchers or goods to vulnerable groups.
-Every country in the world has at least one safety net in place.
+Social protection systems typically include social assistance schemes - predictable and reliable transfers of cash, food or other goods, as well as subsidies and service fee waivers for vulnerable groups.
+Every country in the world has at least one social assistance scheme in place.

-Leveraging its experience, WFP pioneers approaches and tools that can be integrated within national safety nets and social protection systems.
-This includes developing platforms to register and manage information on safety net beneficiaries; improving beneficiary targeting; piloting innovative money transfer mechanisms; establishing networks of accredited shops where people can spend their allowances; and encouraging the purchase of locally-produced food for safety nets such as school meals programmes.
+Leveraging its experience, WFP pioneers approaches and tools that can be sustainably integrated within national social protection systems.
+This includes improving targeting, safeguarding the rights and dignity of beneficiaries and the accountability owed towards them; developing platforms to register and manage information for social assistance; piloting innovative transfer mechanisms; establishing networks of accredited shops where people can spend their allowances; and encouraging the purchase of locally-produced food.

-WFP also builds government capacity to improve the ability of social protection systems to respond to emergencies, such as natural disasters or sudden large displacements of people.
-WFP increasingly uses and builds upon government-owned safety nets to respond to emergencies, thus avoiding duplication of efforts and strengthening the shock-responsive capacities of the national system.
-It did this, for instance, in Ecuador to complement government assistance to populations affected by the earthquake and in Fiji to support government assistance after tropical cyclone Winston hit the country.
+WFP also strengthens government capacity to improve the ability of social protection systems to build resilience and respond to emergencies, such as disasters or sudden mass population displacements.
+WFP increasingly uses and builds upon government-owned social protection systems to respond to emergencies, thus avoiding duplication of efforts and strengthening the shock-responsive capacities of the national system.
+This happened, for instance, in Ecuador, where WFP complemented government assistance to populations affected by the 2016 earthquake and in Fiji, where it supported government assistance after tropical cyclone Winston hit the country the same year.

 Finally, WFP also supports governments to improve the food security and nutrition impacts of their social protection system.
-For example, WFP’s work to include nutrition elements in the Dominican Republic’s social safety net Progresando con Solidaridad has led to a 50% drop in anaemia rates among children under 5.
+For instance, WFP’s work to include nutrition elements in the Dominican Republic’s social safety net Progresando con Solidaridad has led to a 50 percent drop in anaemia rates among children under 5.